SFTP Basics: How Secure File Transfer Protocol Works

 Share:

-SFTP, HTTPS and FTPS are secure protocols while HTTP and FTP are insecure.
+SFTP, HTTPS and FTPS are secure protocols.

-What is SFTP?
+What Is SFTP?

 SFTP stands for SSH File Transfer Protocol or Secure File Transfer Protocol.
 SFTP transfers files using Secure Shell (SSH), which is an encrypted protocol.
-I’ll dive into what SSH is below.

-There are two important things to know about SFTP:
+Before diving into details, there are two important things to know about SFTP:

 1. Before any files are transferred, the connection is encrypted.